 Diagnosing Parkinson’s Disease

-You can’t always see it in their faces.
-Symptoms can change from day-to-day and look different for everyone.
+Diagnosing Parkinson’s Disease by looking at faces doesn’t always work.
+Symptoms can change from day to day and look different for everyone.
 From school teachers, personal trainers, and retirees, to parents, grandparents, siblings, and friends, they are all the Faces of Parkinson’s disease.

 Diagnosing Parkinson’s Disease

-Parkinson’s disease can be difficult to diagnose, especially in the early stages.
+Diagnosing Parkinson’s disease can be difficult, especially in the early stages.
 The initial diagnosis of any disease can be hard for patients and families.
-Some individuals may wait years for a correct diagnosis.
+Some individuals may wait years for a correct Parkinson’s diagnosis.

 Specialists use several methods to determine the cause of your Parkinsonism.
 Parkinsonism is a term that refers to several diseases resulting from dopamine deficiencies in the part of the brain that controls movement.
-As a result, some may feel a sense of relief after diagnosis because they have finally received an explanation for their symptoms.
+As a result, some may feel a sense of relief after diagnosing Parkinson’s disease because they have finally received an explanation for their symptoms.
 Whether or not you feel some sense of relief at diagnosis, coping with the news can be challenging.
 The best line of defense for anyone facing a new diagnosis is education and information.
-There are helpful resources to educate yourself and minimize fear and uncertainty following diagnosis.
+There are helpful resources to educate yourself and minimize fear and uncertainty following diagnosing Parkinson’s disease.

 There is no single medical test to confirm a diagnosis of Parkinson’s disease.
 Many patients are diagnosed by their general physician and referred to a specialist, such as a neurologist or movement disorder specialist (visit our Additional Resources page for a list of specialists & clinics).
 PAC recommends seeing a movement disorder specialist or neurologist who treats people with Parkinson’s disease on a regular basis.
-Clinicians will diagnose based on your self-reported medical history and evaluation of a neurological test.
+Clinicians are diagnosing Parkinson’s disease based on your self-reported medical history and evaluation of a neurological test.

 Early-onset Parkinson’s, also known as young-onset, follows the same difficult diagnosis pattern as typical Parkinson’s disease but the individual is much younger.
 There is conflicting information on what age constitutes early-onset PD, but most agree a diagnosis under the age of 50 is considered early-onset.